 New manufacturing technologies are changing how items are made and increasing productivity for companies that invest in them.
-Processes that used to be physical are now digitised, and the products themselves have more technology embedded.
-Digitisation can accelerate new product/service development and gather valuable information that can spark innovation in next-generation products.
+Processes that used to be physical are now digitized, and the products themselves have more technology embedded.
+Digitization can accelerate new product/service development and gather valuable information that can spark innovation in next-generation products.

 At the same time, however, the implementation of sophisticated manufacturing techniques such as advanced process controls, robotics and automation require not only a large investment, but also an understanding that with emerging technologies come new and heightened operational and cyber security risks.

 Recommendation: Manufacturers can benefit from speaking with their business partners, including insurance agents, bankers, advisors and auditors, and lawyers to ensure they evaluate and manage new exposures.
 Specifically, partnering with an insurance provider that has deep expertise and tailored solutions can help manufacturers using advanced technologies stay ahead of these emerging threats and develop strategies to mitigate risks.

 Manufacturers’ relationships with suppliers and customers are increasingly interdependent.
 As customers demand more speed, more reliable cycle times, and more transparent relationships, manufacturers are expecting the same from their suppliers.
 All of these factors have led to greater integration between suppliers and customers and with providers of third-party logistics, IT, and financial services.